NewZsh/Notes-for-Learning-Theory/notes.md

 *3. sample complexity is function about hypothesis set, confidence level and error, interestingly, it is nothing to do with the dimension of feature space;*

 *4. inductive bias controls the balance of approximation error and estimation error.*

+And we have reached the fundamental question in learning theory:

+*Over which hypothesis classes, ERM learning will not result in overfitting (or, PAC learnable)?*

 ### 1.6 Excercises and solutions